ashokrajar/dotfiles/README.md

-dotfile
-s
+dotfiles
 ========

 dot files and configs.

 :( shouldn't these files be hidden

 # Tested on
 * macOS 10.15.X
 * Ubuntu 18.04
 * Archlinux

 # Usage/Installion

 Ensure your shell is a zsh & you have make installed

 ```bash